exercism/haskell/exercises/practice/space-age/.approaches/introduction.md

 Pattern matching is a fundamental concept in Haskell, but this document is too short to be able to fully explain it.
 Please consult your other learning resources.
+The track docs include an article on [Haskell learning resources][learning-resources].

 Pattern matching with `case` has benefits over using guards: